Datanexus/edb/README.md

 Role Name
 =========

-Builds a stand-alone postgresql database with SSL connectivity.
+Builds a stand-alone EDB database with SSL connectivity.
 If multiple servers have been provisioned and tagged with "Role:master" and "Role:replica" then a streaming master-replica will be provisioned.

 Role Variables
 --------------